SenseLogic/CODA/README.md

 *   Don't overgineer your code, choose **simple modular designs** which can easily be extended.

-*   Write your code so that even your 10-year-old little brother could understand what it does.

-*   So instead of adding comments to explain the code intent, **refactor the code** to make it obvious by :
+*   Instead of adding comments to explain the code intent, **refactor the code** to make it obvious by :

-    *   choosing unambiguous method and parameter names written in English-like order;
+    *   choosing consistent and unambiguous method and parameter names which sound like correct English;
     *   using local variables to store intermediate results;
     *   splitting the code of a lengthy method into smaller methods called in sequence;
     *   keeping your functions small enough so that they do exactly what their name and parameters says, and nothing more;

+*   Develop **baby code** that is so simple and obvious that even a child could quickly understand what it does.

-*   Immediately **refactor components** when their modularity, reusability or readability needs to be fixed.
+*   Immediately **refactor components** and their **client code** when the their modularity or reusability needs to be fixed.

-*   Write **clean modular code** that will allow you to ship faster, and fix any sloppy code that might impede your future development speed.
+*   Fix any **design or implementation flaw** as you notice it.

+*   **Clean maintainable code** helps you **ship faster**, so even under time pressure, don't write any bit of sloppy code, this will slow you down in the future.

-*   Try be a factor of **order** and not of chaos, so always leave the code in a better state than you found it (**Boy Scout Rule**).
+*   Always leave the code in a better state than you found it (**Boy Scout Rule**).
+Be a source of **order**, not of chaos.

 *   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).